Air-sea gas exchange

 Our big research questions are:

-- What are the processes at the ocean/atmosphere interface that control the air-sea transfer of gases and particles?
+- What are the processes at the ocean/atmosphere interface that control the air-sea transfer of heat, gases and particles?

 - What are the key biological and chemical processes in the surface ocean that control the concentrations of climate- and pollution-relevant trace gases?